learning2hash/learning2hash.github.io/tutorial.md

 ## Contact/Feedback

 Any comments on this tutorial please contact the author [Sean Moran](https://sjmoran.github.io/).
 The code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
-The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
+The dependencies are located in [requirements.txt](./tutorial/requirements.txt) file.
 Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

 Copyright © [Sean Moran](https://sjmoran.github.io/) 2020.
 All opinions are my own.